 Early Graduation Certificate(continued)

-To graduate early and earn an Early Graduation Certificate, a student shall:
+To graduate early and earn an Early Graduation Certificate, a student shall successfully complete the requirements for early high school graduation as established in administrative regulation by the Kentucky Board of Education.

-Score proficient or higher on the state-required assessments; and

-Meet the college readiness exam benchmarks established 13 KAR 2:020 for placement in credit-bearing courses without the need for remediation.

 A student who has indicated an intent to graduate early may participate in the student’s state administration of the college readiness exam prior to the junior year, if needed.
 Students who meet all applicable legal requirements shall be awarded a diploma and an Early Graduation Certificate.

 Otherwise, a student may graduate early on approval of the Principal and of the Superintendent.